seut/z3c.recipe.filetemplate/z3c/recipe/filetemplate/README.txt

 Sharing variables
 =================

-The recipe allows extending one or more sections, to decrease repetition.
+The recipe allows extending one or more sections, to decrease repetition, using the ``extends`` option.
 For instance, consider the following buildout.

     >>> write(sample_buildout, 'buildout.cfg',
     ... """